CBCF Executive Order Tracker

 Immigration

-This executive order suspends the U.S. Refugee Admissions Program and halts all pending refugee cases in the program indefinitely.
-The order also lays the groundwork for states to decide whether or not to accept refugees.
+This presidential action suspends the U.S. Refugee Admissions Program and halts all pending refugee cases in the program indefinitely.
+The action also lays the groundwork for states to decide whether or not to accept refugees.

 Not in effect due to legal challenges